zgoel317/open-unlearning/README.md

 - [**Leaderboard on Hugging Face Spaces**](https://huggingface.co/spaces/locuslab/tofu_leaderboard): Current rankings and submissions for the TOFU dataset challenges.
 - [**Summary on Twitter**](https://x.com/_akhaliq/status/1745643293839327268): A concise summary and key takeaways from the project.

+## Updates 03/18
+We have updated a new evaluation pipeline, see the following section on model evaluation.
+We notice that Llama2 model has reproducibility issue due to the internal randomness of flash attention.
+You are encouraged to collect your own retain results.
+Our huggingface leaderboard results and the numbers/figures in the paper are also subject to update.
+Feel free to contact us if you run into any issue!

 ## Applicability 🚀